Comprehensive Open Source Development of Next Generation Wildfire Models for Grid Resiliency

 Project Update

 The project has completed most of the innovative wildfire science tasks.
-These include a model to optimize the location of new weather stations to maximize coverage of the variability of fire weather and an analysis of the role of extreme weather on fire behavior.
+These include a model to optimize the placement of new weather stations to more cost effectively maximize the coverage of fire weather monitoring efforts and an analysis of the role of extreme weather on fire occurrence.
 The researchers have also advanced the characterization and mapping of forest fuels.
-A new burn laboratory is being commissioned to investigate the burning behavior of the large logs that are resulting from the mass timber die-off during the recent drought.
-The near-term fire risk forecast tool became available in May 2020 (pyregence.org) and continues to be tested and refined with user input.
-The tool displays forecasts for active fires and fire risk at a five-day horizon and simulates millions of hypothetical fires daily at a seven-day horizon to provide situational awareness for utilities and first responders.
-A long-term wildfire projection modeling system has been developed to inform utility planning.
-This model uses climate projection data as a major driver of future fire.
-The climate data have just recently become available, so the team will begin running wildfire projections in support of California's Fifth Climate Change Assessment.
+A new burn laboratory was constructed to investigate the burning behavior of the large logs that are resulting from the mass timber die-off during the recent drought.
+The open-source near-term fire risk forecast tool became available in May 2020 (https://pyrecast.org/) and continues to be refined with user input.
+The platform provides tools that display forecasts for fire weather, active fire spread, and fire risk at up to a 14-day prediction horizon to provide situational awareness for utilities and first responders.
+The research team developed a long-term wildfire modeling system to inform utility planning.
+This model uses downscaled CMIP6 climate projection data coupled with vegetation data as a major driver of future fire.
+This aspect of the project was delayed due to dependencies on other projects; however, the team is now processing climate data and wildfire simulations and targeting to deliver wildfire projection outputs by end of June 2025.
+Data from this effort will be used to support California's Fifth Climate Change Assessment along with fulfilling other climate adaptation and vulnerability assessment needs.

 The Issue

 Many aspects of wildfires in California have changed in the past several decades, including climate patterns and the development of human infrastructure near wildlands.
 The impacts of wildfire on the electric grid have resulted in increased costs and reduced safety and reliability.
 Understanding the risks associated with wildfire remains challenging.
-Operational wildfire behavior models are empirical and not well suited for predicting extreme fire behavior.
-Therefore, key stakeholders responsible for managing the grid -- including IOUs and state agencies -- lack tools and information that could improve near-term management and long-term planning decisions.
+Operational wildfire behavior models are not readily available to users nor well suited for predicting extreme fire behavior.
+Therefore, key stakeholders responsible for managing the grid -- including IOUs and state agencies -- lack tools and information that could improve near-term situational awareness and longer-term management and planning decisions.

 Project Innovation